lhzcode/es10-cn/functions-classes.md

 6. Set F.[[SourceText]] to the source text matched by AsyncGeneratorDeclaration.
 7. Return F

-> NOTE An anonymous AsyncGeneratorDeclaration can only occur as part of an export default declaration.
+> 注 An anonymous AsyncGeneratorDeclaration can only occur as part of an export default declaration.

 ### 14.5.12 RS: PropertyDefinitionEvaluation <div id="sec-asyncgenerator-definitions-propertydefinitionevaluation"></div>